 UCB aims to create comedy gold through the imaginative art of improv and sketch comedy.
 Holding the title for the only accredited improv and sketch comedy school in the country, the UCB Training Center offers a variety of classes that will delve deep into honing in techniques and help students establish their comedic timing.
 The UCB Training Center has locations in L.A. and New York.

-This legendary institution teaches improv and sketch comedy to scores of Los Angeles actors each year, and boasts some of the comedy world’s best as alums; greats like Will Ferrell, Kristen Wiig, Jon Lovitz, and many more have earned their stripes with the Groundlings.
+The Groundlings is a legendary institution that teaches improv and sketch comedy to scores of Los Angeles actors each year, and boasts some of the comedy world’s best as alums; greats like Will Ferrell, Kristen Wiig, Jon Lovitz, and many more have earned their stripes there.
 Most classes are extremely structured within a progressive curriculum, but first-timers can take drop-in classes such as Intro to Improv, a three-hour seminar introducing the Groundlings’ character-based teaching philosophy.

 The Second City

 One of the world’s best-known comedy theaters, Chicago’s Second City has a Hollywood location where aspiring L.A.-based improv actors can learn from the best of the best.
 Its grounded brand of comedy is taught through acting, writing, and improv programs, and alums are seen all over television on shows including “30 Rock” and “SNL.”